cancrizans/first-words/output.md

 \begin{exe}
  \ex
-\gll Nǃòõ Uǃqʼa maã ǂxàuʼa tṣe ra tsùu nʘaã ,\\
+\gll Nǃòõ Uǃqʼa maã ǂxàuʼa tṣe ra tsùu ɴʘaã ,\\
 North wind \CLF{weather} strain peak INSTR throw air {}\\
 \glt The North Wind blew as strong as he could,
 \end{exe}

 \begin{exe}
  \ex
-\gll ṇam ča uji tsùu maã , ṣǂaañi ku ʼa ṭèe onʇʼa ǃqʼati nǃxùu .\\ but while ANTIP throw \CLF{weather} {} vagabond \CLF{man} ABL \CLF{clothing} envelop self.ACC more {}\\
+\gll ṇam ča uji tsùu maã , qʼañi ku ʼa ṭèe onʇʼa ǃqʼati ɴǃxùu .\\ but while ANTIP throw \CLF{weather} {} vagabond \CLF{man} ABL \CLF{clothing} envelop self.ACC more {}\\
 \glt but as the wind blew, the vagabond enveloped themselves in the cloak ever more.
 \end{exe}